-The life expectancy is estimated at 13 years.
+The average life expectancy is estimated at 13 years.

 Strong / robust

-This dog is rustic: he is sturdy and lives for a very long.
+This dog is rustic: He is sturdy and has a relatively long lifespan.
 However, his atypical morphology causes some health problems.

 During summer, you will find that water and a chance to rest in the shade are necessary for this little hound.
-Intense activities will have to be minimised and adapted during high heats.
+Intense activities will have to be minimised and adapted during the summer..